 About International Law Studies

-International Law Studies (ILS) is a professionally edited and peer-reviewed journal of the Stockton Center for the Study of International Law at the United States Naval War College.
-First published in 1895, ILS is the oldest international law publication in the United States.
+International Law Studies (ILS) is a professionally edited and peer-reviewed journal.
+First published in 1895, it is the oldest international law periodical in the United States.

 History of International Law at the U.S. Naval War College